microsoft/terminal/doc/bot.md

 #### Close Duplicate Issues
 - Every hour, checks if there's been a day since the last activity on an issue with tag `Resolution-Duplicate` and closes it if inactive.

+#### Enforce tag system
+- When an issue is opened or labels are changed in any way, we will check if the tagging matches the system.
+If not, it will get `Needs-Tag-Fix`.
+The system is to have an `Area-`, `Issue-`, and `Product-` tag for all open things, and also a `Resolution-` for closed ones.
+- When the tags from appropriate categories are applied, it will auto-remove the `Needs-Tag-Fix` tag.

 ### PR Management